sfiera/recipes/content/marshmallows.rst

 1. Add sugar and agave syrup to half the water.
 2. Bring to a boil over medium-high heat.
-3. After 2 minutes, ensure no crystals.
+3. Boil for 2 minutes.
+4. Ensure no crystals are in the syrup or on the sides.
-4. Bring syrup to 117°C.
+5. Bring syrup to 117°C.
-5. Mix gelatin into remaining water.
+6. Mix gelatin into remaining water.
-6. Pour syrup into gelatin gently.
+7. Pour syrup into gelatin gently.
-7. Beat until doubled or tripled in size.
+8. Beat until doubled or tripled in size.
-8. Mix in add-ins and beat to combine.
+9. Mix in add-ins and beat to combine.
-9. Pour into parchment-lined pan.
+10. Pour into parchment-lined pan.
-10. Cover with powdered sugar.
+11. Cover with powdered sugar.
-11. Let sit for 6 hours.
+12. Let sit for 6 hours.
-12. Mix powdered sugar 2:1 with corn starch.
+13. Mix powdered sugar 2:1 with corn starch.
-13. Cut and dust with sugar-starch mixture.
+14. Cut and dust with sugar-starch mixture.